Fighting Back (1948 film)

 Fighting Back is a 1948 American drama film directed by Malcolm St. Clair and written by John Stone.
 The film stars Paul Langton, Jean Rogers, Gary Gray, Joe Sawyer, Morris Ankrum and John Kellogg.
 The film was released on July 30, 1948, by 20th Century Fox.

 Plot

-Nick Sanders comes home from the war and needs a job.
-His wife June has set up an interview with her boss, Higby, who runs a textile mill.
+Nick Sanders (Paul Langdon) comes home from the war and needs a job.
+His wife June (Jean Rogers) has set up an interview with her boss, Larry Higby (Morris Ankrum), who runs a textile mill.
 Nick makes his potential employer aware that he was in prison previously, serving two extra years in the military to get his record cleared.